-- o Agency Goal: Increase Convenience and Effectiveness of Voter Registration Procedures - o Agency Goal: Foster and promote voter confidence - o Agency Goal: Ensure integrity of the Vote
+- o Agency Goal: Increase Convenience and Effectiveness of Voter Registration Procedures - o Agency Goal: Foster and promote voter confidence - Agency Goal: Ensure integrity of the Vote

-- \circ promote, support and partner with apolitical efforts to educate voters on the importance of registering to vote. - o explore methods of increasing the use of technology to increase citizen participation in the voter registration activities - o promote and encourage volunteering at the polls and other election day activities - o Assist local general registrars in conducing voter information and voter education campaigns - o support high school voter registration activities at the local level - $\,\circ\,$ Provide an on-line filleable version of the voter registraton application. - ${\color{gray} \circ} \ \, \text{Use public service announcements and registration campaigns to increase public interest in electoral process}$ - o Expand the opportunities whereby eligible citizens may apply to register to vote - $\,\circ\,$ Protect the privacy of voter lists and of protected voters
+- o promote, support and partner with apolitical efforts to educate voters on the importance of registering to vote. - explore methods of increasing the use of technology to increase citizen participation in the voter registration activities - o promote and encourage volunteering at the polls and other election day activities - o Assist local general registrars in conducing voter information and voter education campaigns - o support high school voter registration activities at the local level - o Provide an on-line filleable version of the voter registraton application. - o Use public service announcements and registration campaigns to increase public interest in electoral process - Expand the opportunities whereby eligible citizens may apply to register to vote - Protect the privacy of voter lists and of protected voters

-O We will increase voter registration in state general elections
+Voter registration rate in Virginia

-Measure Class: Agency k Key N /leasure ⊺ Гуре: Outco ome Measure Frequen cy: Annual Prefe erred Trei nd: Up Measure Baselin ne Value: 78.63 Date: 7/1/2 006
+Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Annual Preferred Trend:

+Measure Baseline Value: 80.55 Date: 7/1/2008

-Measure Baseline Description: The current voter registration rate (number of registered voters divided by total voting age population) is 89.6%
+Measure Baseline Description: In fiscal 2007, the voter registration rate (number of registered voters divided by total voting age population) was 78.6%.

-Measure Target Value: 82.5 Date: 6/30/2010
+Measure Target Value: 88.5 Date: 6/30/2012

-Measure Target Description: We will increase the voter registration rate to 80% by end of 2009 and, 82.5% by end of 2010
+Measure Target Description: We will increase the voter registration rate to 89.5% by end of 2012

-Data Source and Calculation: Data for this measue will be derived from the statewide voter registration databases.
-The voter registration rate will be calculated as the total number of registered voters divided by Virginia's total voting age population estimates from the state or U.S census data, which ever is latest.
+Data Source and Calculation: Data for this measure will be derived from the statewide voter registration databases.
+The voter registration rate will be calculated as the total number of registered voters divided by Virginia's total voting age population estimates from the state or U.S census data, whichever is latest.